libvips/libvips/doc/file-format.md

 ## The header

-The fields in the VIPS header are always stored least-significant byte first (Intel ordering).
+The fields in the libvips header are always stored least-significant byte first (Intel ordering).
 Only the most basic information about the image is in the header: most metadata is stored in the XML extension block after the pixel data.